kasperkarlsson/adventsljusstake/README.md

 2. Connect the first LED to pin `D6` of the NodeMCU.
 Also connect the `+5V`/`V_in` pin of the LED to `3v3` on the board and `GND` to `GND`.
 3. Open up the code in the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 4. Set your WiFi credentials in `wifi_settings.h`
+5. Set the Board setting of the IDE to the correct value, e.g. `WeMos D1 R1`
-5. Upload the sketch to the NodeMCU
+6. Upload the sketch to the NodeMCU
-6. Look at the serial monitor in the IDE.
+7. Look at the serial monitor in the IDE.
 The NodeMCU will print its URL once connected to the WiFi.
-7. Visit the URL from the previous step in a browser (from a computer or smartphone connected to the same LAN)
+8. Visit the URL from the previous step in a browser (from a computer or smartphone connected to the same LAN)

 ## Some notes on power usage
 Yes - the 3.3V pin on the board is enough to power 5V LEDs.